PgBiel/elembic/src/element.typ

   // this 'counter' by one each time.
   where-rule-count: 0,

+  // Chain for foldable fields, that is, fields which have special behavior
+  // when changed through more than one set rule.
+By default, specifying the
+  // same field in two subsequent set rules will have the innermost set rule
+  // override the value from the previous one, but this can be overridden
+  // for certain types where it makes sense to combine the two values in
+  // some way instead.
+For example, stroke fields have custom folding: if
+  // you specify 4pt for a stroke field in one set rule and orange in another,
+  // the final stroke will be 4pt + orange, not orange.
+  //
+  // This data structure has an entry for each changed foldable field, laid out as follows:
+  // (
+  //   foldable-field-name: (
+  //     folder: auto or (outer, inner) => combined value  // how to combine two values, auto = simple sum, equivalent to (a, b) => a + b
+  //     default: stroke(),  // default value for this field to begin folding.
+This is 'field.default' unless 'required = true'.
+  //                         // Then, it is the type's default.
+  //     values: (4pt, orange, ...)  // list of all set values for this field (length = amount of times this field was changed)
+  //                                 // only 'values' is used if possible, for efficiency.
+E.g.: values.sum(default: stroke())
+  //     data: (                                   // list to associate each value with the real style chain index and name.
+  //       (index: 3, name: none, value: 4pt),     // If 'revoke' or 'reset' are used, this list is used instead
+  //       (index: 5, name: none, value: orange),  // so we can know which values were revoked.
+  //       ...
+  //     )
+  //   ),
+  //   ...
+  // )
+  //
+  // The final argument passed to the constructor, if any, also has to be folded with the latest folded value,
+  // or with the field's default value if nothing was changed.
+However, that step is done separately.
+So, if
+  // no set rules change a particular foldable field, it is not present in this dictionary at all.
+  fold-chain: (:),

   // The current accumulated styles (overridden values for arguments) for the element.
   chain: (),